-Your ActiveX Control file (OCX)

-- 1. the Run-Time DLL - 2. whatever additional files that may be required by your ActiveX Control.
+- 1. Your ActiveX Control file (OCX) - 2. the Run-Time DLL - 3. a configuration file (optional) and the means to define ConfigFile and/or UserConfigFile - 4. whatever additional files that may be required by your ActiveX Control.

 Note that you must register your ActiveX Control on the target computer using the regsvr32.exe utility.